International Security and Missile Defense

 Let me say a few things about missile defense and Russia.

-With regard to where things stand today regarding our discussions on missile defense, Russia’s intervention in Ukraine, in violation of international law, has led to the suspension of our military-to-military dialogue, and we are not currently engaging Russia on the topic of missile defense.
+With regard to where things stand today regarding our discussions on missile defense, Russia’s intervention into the crisis in Ukraine, in violation of international law, has led to the suspension of our military-to-military dialogue, and we are not currently engaging Russia on the topic of missile defense.

-Prior to the suspension of that dialogue, Russia continued to demand that the United States provide it “legally binding” guarantees that our missile defense will not harm/diminish its strategic nuclear deterrent.
+Prior to the suspension of our dialogue, Russia continued to demand that the United States provide it “legally binding” guarantees that our missile defense will not harm/diminish its strategic nuclear deterrent.

-We have made clear to the Russians that EPAA is not directed toward Russia.
-We have also made it clear that we cannot and will not accept legally-binding or other constraints that limit our ability to defend ourselves, our allies, and our partners.
+We have made clear to the Russians that EPAA is not directed toward Russia and that we cannot and will not accept legally-binding constraints that limit our ability to defend ourselves, our allies, and our partners.

-The security of the United States, its allies and partners is a foremost responsibility.
-As such, the United States will continue to insist on having the flexibility to respond to evolving ballistic missile threats, free from obligations that limit our BMD capabilities.
+As Secretary Hagel’s March 2013 BMD announcement makes clear, the United States must have the flexibility to respond to evolving ballistic missile threats, without obligations that limit our BMD capabilities.

 Let me conclude by saying that we have made a great deal of progress on missile defense over the past several years.

 Implementation of the EPAA and NATO missile defense is going well.
-For example, we broke ground on the missile defense site at Devesulu in October 2013 and are on schedule for the base to become operational later this year.
+For example, we broke ground on the missile defense site at Devesulu last October and are on schedule for the base to become operational in 2015.

-The United States looks forward to continuing to work with our allies and friends around to world – and especially Romania – to improve our collective security.
+The United States looks forward to continuing to work with our allies and friends around to world – and especially Poland – to improve our collective security.